 Teeth whitening is a bleaching process that removes stains and discolouration from teeth to make them look whiter.
-Here at Station Square Dental in Oakleigh, we offer safe, effective treatment for discoloured teeth with both the Philips Zoom Teeth Whitening and the Pola Whitening System, either in a single dental visit or in the comfort of your own home.
+Here at our Oakleigh dental clinic, we offer safe, effective treatment for discoloured teeth with both the Philips Zoom Teeth Whitening and the Pola Whitening System, either in a single dental visit or in the comfort of your own home.

 We use the Pola Office system, which is the world’s fastest teeth whitening product.
 Pola Office doesn’t require UV light to accelerate the process, plus the entire procedure (including preparation and a dental assessment) can be completed in just 1.5 hours.
 Pola uses a strong bleaching solution applied by a professional dentist, which due to its strength, allows a patient to achieve their desired results in just one session.
 Not only are teeth left looking whiter and brighter, but when cared for correctly, patients can expect their results to last a long time.

 What is air polishing?

 An in-chair Air Polish stain removal can gently, quickly and safely clean your teeth at the dentist.

 We also offer take-home whitening kits using one of the world’s leading whitening brands, Zoom.
 Our take-home kits are easy to use, plus they make whiter teeth accessible for more patients than in-chair whitening alone.